A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

-We introduce a reduced model representing the fluid-structure interaction system of blood flow in the aorta and the aortic valve leaflets.
-In \cref{sec:fluid}, we introduce the fluid dynamics system, with the valve effects modeled by a resistive method \cite{resistivo}.
+We present a reduced model for the fluid-structure interaction between the blood flow in the aorta and the aortic valve leaflets.
+In \cref{sec:fluid}, we introduce the fluid dynamics system, with the valve effects modeled by the resistive method of \cite{resistivo,sam}.
 Then, a reduced structure model for valve dynamics is derived in \cref{sec:0D}, considering the external forces induced on the leaflets by the surrounding blood, and the FSI coupling is presented in \cref{sec:FSI}.